Gityeeter/SugoiRTSS/README.md

 -> SugoiRTSS <-

-Overlay program for Sugoi Japanese Translator <br/>
+Overlay program for Sugoi Japanese Translator to view translation in any fullscreen windows application.<br/>

 -> Usage <-